kevinalmansa/kevinalmansa.github.io/_posts/2017-7-23-Protostar-Stack-Write-up.md

 ```

 Again, this is the same as the previous, except the value we want to inject is
-different and the delivery through an environment variable rather than a
+different and the delivery is through an environment variable rather than a
 program argument.

 ## stack3